-Sexual abuse - "Sexual abuse" means a person's employing, using, persuading, inducing, enticing or coercing any minor who is not that person's spouse to engage in any act, which involves:

-- A. Sexual intercourse, including genital-genital, oral-genital, anal-genital or oral-anal, whether between persons of the same or opposite sex; - B. Bestiality; - C. Masturbation; - D. Lewd exhibition of the genitals or pubic area of any person; - E. Flagellation or torture by or upon a person who is nude; - F. Condition of being fettered, bound or otherwise physically restrained on the part of a person who is nude; - G. Physical contact in an act of apparent sexual stimulation or gratification with any person's clothed or unclothed genitals, pubic area or buttocks, or with a female's clothed or unclothed breasts; - H. Defecation or urination for the purpose of sexual stimulation; or - I. Penetration of the vagina or rectum by any object except when done as part of a recognized medical procedure
+- (A) "Sexual abuse" means a person's employing, using, persuading, inducing, enticing, or coercing any minor who is not that person's spouse to engage in any act, which involves: - (B) Sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral-anal, whether between persons of the same or opposite sex; - (C) Bestiality; - (D) Masturbation; - (E) Lewd exhibition of the genitals or pubic area of any person; - (F) Flagellation or torture by or upon a person who is nude; - (G) Condition of being fettered, bound, or otherwise physically restrained on the part of a person who is nude; - (H) Physical contact in an act of apparent sexual stimulation or gratification with any person's clothed or unclothed genitals, pubic area, or buttocks or with a female's clothed or unclothed breasts; - (I) Defecation or urination for the purpose of sexual stimulation; or - (J) Penetration of the vagina or rectum by any object except when done as part of a recognized medical procedure.

 As is the case in O.C.G.A.
-Section 19-7-5, sexual abuse does not include consensual sex acts involving persons of the opposite sex when the sex acts are between minors or between a minor and an adult who is not more than five years older than the minor.
+Section 19-7-5, "Sexual Abuse" does not include consensual sex acts involving persons of the opposite sex when the sex acts are between minors or between a minor and an adult who is not more than five years older than the minor.